 To empathize means to create a safe, nurturing space that helps the person process their experience and integrate their emotions so they are better equipped to take illumined action.
 And an added bonus: they don’t feel alone but connected and supported.

 Related reading: "The Three Kinds of Empathy: Emotional, Cognitive and Compassionate"

 To Sympathize or to Empathize?

 Sympathy is rooted in being alongside someone else in their misfortune.

 Empathy is rooted in feeling the emotions of someone you interact with.

 Yes, empathy is more complex.
 You must be confident enough in your own sense of self to set aside your opinions and feelings to truly relate and step into another’s perspective.
 It requires setting aside your desire or needs to fix things.
 It means stilling the thoughts undoubtedly swirling around your mind to understand another person not just on a rational level but on an emotional level.
-Empathy also takes practice because every situation and person are different, requiring active work rather than rote responses.
+Empathy also takes practice because every situation and person is different, requiring active work rather than rote responses.

-And, empathy will connect you more deeply to the ones you care about.
+And empathy will connect you more deeply to the ones you care about.
 It will allow others to work through their own emotions rather than blocking or escalating them, which leads to healing.
 When done well, empathizing will establish open communication and resonance between people.